 #9 Updated by laforge almost 3 years ago

 let's please also add some form of polarity protection to the DC input.
 A regular series diode would be the simplest approach, but the TLV1117 requires up to 1.4V drop-out voltage, which makes the budget for 0.7V quite tight.
 (3.3+1.4=4.7V).
 Even a shottky diode is unrealistic at that point.

 So either we use a different approach for polarity protection, or a different voltage regulator with lower drop-out voltage.
 Moving away from nominal 5V DC as input voltage is not really a good idea, IMHO.

 There are LDOs with built-in reverse polarity protection.
 However, we cannot use electrolytic caps at the input (C3) in this case.
 But 10uF at 5V is definitely possible to get as ceramic?

 #13 Updated by laforge almost 3 years ago

 for the record: EAGLE designs are in http://git.osmocom.org/osmo-small-hardware/tree/sfp-breakout

-#14 Updated by mschramm about 1 year ago
+#14 Updated by mschramm over 2 years ago

 - Status changed from In Progress to Feedback